TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imgresource/Index.rst

    Description
-         If both the width and the height are set and one of the numbers is appended by an "m", the proportions will be preserved and thus width/height are treated as maximum dimensions for the image.
-The image will be scaled to fit into width/height rectangle.
+         If both the width and the height are set and one of the numbers is appended by an "m", the proportions will be preserved and thus width and height are treated as maximum dimensions for the image.
+The image will be scaled to fit into the rectangle of the dimensions width and height.

          If both the width and the height are set and at least one of the numbers is appended by a "c", crop-scaling will be enabled.
 This means